marcelklehr/tivoka/README.md

  - Download [latest version](https://github.com/marcelklehr/tivoka/zipball/master) or install it through PEAR (see below)
  - Have a look at the [documentation](https://github.com/marcelklehr/tivoka/wiki)
- - Submit any bugs, suggestions or questions to the [Issue Tracker](http://github.com/marcelklehr/tivoka/issues)
+ - Submit any bugs, suggestions or questions to the [issue tracker](http://github.com/marcelklehr/tivoka/issues)

 Learn more about JSON-RPC at <http://jsonrpc.org/>.